 Healthy, resilient wildland and urban forests provide critical ecosystem services that are essential to climate adaptation in California, including green space, public health benefits, and drinking water.
+Climate change is compounding the already critical health of California’s forests.
+Drought stress, pests and diseases, and catastrophic megafires threaten forest ecosystems, are impacting water and air quality, and endanger public health and safety.
 For additional background information and discussion of climate impacts and vulnerabilities of the Forests Sector, visit the Background & Climate Impacts information excerpted from the Adaptation Planning Guide and explore the Topic search below.

 Defining the Sector

 The Forests sector encompasses forested lands, which cover approximately one-third (32 million acres) of California and are managed by the federal government (58 percent), State and local governments (3 percent), and private landowners (39 percent).25 Major considerations in this sector include the wildlife habitat, carbon storage, and water filtration that forests provide for human and biological communities throughout the state.
 The forestry industry and sustainable forest management is also a key component of this sector, because it supports many communities in northern and eastern California.
 The primary goals of this sector are to encourage restoration and protection of forest ecosystems, support community resilience, and foster creative solutions to fuel reduction activities.